aces/sing-squashfs-support/README.md

 singularity shell $(ls -1 | grep '\.squashfs$' | sed -e 's/^/--overlay /') sing_squashfs.simg
 ```

-To disable the messages about the squashfs not being a writabel
+To disable the messages about the squashfs not being a writable
 filesystem, use the `-s` option of singularity:

 ```bash